-For example, Survey Monkey is another must-have basic email list building tools you should try.
-Doing a target audience research need some new topics to cover or simply want to see how people perceive your product, service, or a brand?
-Use Survey Monkey to ask them, offering the results in exchange for their email address and voila!
-Got yourself an email list pretty quick!
+For example, Survey Monkey is another must-have basic email list-building tool you should try.
+Doing a target audience research needs some new topics to cover or simply want to see how people perceive your product, service, or brand?
+Use Survey Monkey to ask them, offering the results in exchange for their email address, and voila!
+Get yourself an email list pretty quick!

 Email list building tactics

 1. Always be value-oriented

 What’s in it for your audience, why should they willingly give you their email address?
 Answering that question will help you tailor the right offer/value/benefit that will result in collecting emails from your target audience.